- About Rad Tech

 Welcome to the Radiologic Technology Department's Home Page.

-The mission of the Radiologic Technology Program is to prepare qualified medical imaging practitioners who uphold the highest level of ethical patient care while demonstrating excellent clinical and technical practices.
-Mission / Goals / Outcomes
+The mission of the Radiologic Technology Program is to prepare qualified medical imaging practitioners who uphold the highest level of ethical patient care while demonstrating excellent clinical and technical practices. (click on link) Mission / Goals / Outcomes

 Radiologic Technology Manuals: